-The Somervillian reputation for care can compassion was much in evidence in 2017’s projects, with several students planning to undertake voluntary work or unpaid internships around the world, as well as projects to support student wellbeing.
+The Somervillian reputation for care and compassion was much in evidence in 2017’s projects, with several students planning to undertake voluntary work or unpaid internships around the world, as well as projects to support student wellbeing.
 Other proposals concerned local social issues, environmental concerns, business plans, field trips and expeditions.
 Read more about this year’s projects below.

 A Clarendon Scholar and DPhil candidate in Medieval and Modern Languages, Rebecca plans to use her award to fund a three-stage project which will expand her own academic work while also engaging other members of the College in her research on Dante.
 Rebecca presented her work to the Leeds International Medieval Congress this summer.
 During the coming term, she will be inviting JCR and MCR students to participate jointly in a seminar and a series of discussions on Late Antique and Medieval visual and literary culture.
 Rebecca also has plans to draw the JCR and MCR into looking more closely at Somerville’s Dante holdings, working alongside Dr David Bowe (Victoria Maltby Junior Research Fellow in Medieval Italian Literature) and Dr Anne Manuel (Librarian, Archivist and Head of Information Services): ‘I’m planning to organise a Dante-based book display in the library loggia from the holdings we have in the college library, in particular, from the Dorothy L. Sayers collection.’